-Maybe you slid into home a little too fast?
-Or overextended your back helping with a move over the weekend?
+Maybe you slid into home a little too fast, or overextended your back helping with a move over the weekend?
 If you’re experiencing pain, bruising, swelling, or inflammation, Physicians Immediate Care is here to help.
 According to Dr. Terry Buzzard, Medical Director at Physicians Immediate Care, “It is important for the injury to be evaluated by a medical professional as early as possible in order to develop an effective treatment plan.”
-Whether it’s a minor strain or a painful sprain, we can help cure your worry so you can get back to your life.
+So whether it’s a minor strain or a painful sprain, we can help cure your worry so you can get back to your life.

 What is a sprain?

 A sprain is a stretch and/or a tear of a ligament, which is the tough band of connective tissue that joins the end of one bone with another.
 Ligaments work to stabilize and support the body’s joints.
 Sprains are typically caused by a direct or indirect shock that knocks a joint out of position.
 A sprain has three categories: mild, moderate, and severe, and the symptoms below may appear in all cases.
 When a sprain occurs, you will usually feel a tear or pop in the joint.

 What is a strain?

 A strain is an injury to a muscle and/or tendon.
 Tendons are the cords of tissue that attach muscles to the bone.
 Strains are typically caused by overuse of a muscle or tendon.
 A strain has three categories: mild, moderate, and severe, and you may experience any or all of these symptoms in all cases.

 - Muscle spasm

 Should I visit a doctor?